|

 Funds Available for Distribution (FAD)

 Cash available to pay dividends.
-Generally funds from operations (FFO)
+Generally, it's funds from operations (FFO)

 less expected capital expenses such as expenses for new roofs,